LumKitty/VNyan-MixItUp.old/README.md

 This is early days.
 It works but use at your own risk.
 Three triggers are provided

 ```_lum_miu_chat``` - Send a chat message
-Value 1 - Send as Streamer (set to 1 to send as streamer, set to 0 or leave unset to send as bot)
+Value 1 - Send as Streamer (set to 1 to send as streamer, set to 0 or leave unset to send as bot.
+If you do not have a bot account, this will always send as streamer)
 Text 1 - Chat message to send
 Text 3 - Callback trigger name (returns HTTP result on Value1, e.g. 200 OK)